heckj/swift-collections-benchmark/Documentation/01 Getting Started.md

 The `--cycles` option specifies the number of times we want the tool to cycle through the sizes.
 (By default, the tool never stops -- if you decide you have enough data, just press Control-C to terminate it.)

 If it takes too long to run the benchmarks, feel free to stop them at any point -- the results are regularly saved, so you won't lose progress.
-It is also fine to collect more data later by re-executing the same command -- by default, it will simply add data to the existing results, rather than overwriting them.
+It is also fine to collect more data later by re-executing the same command -- by default, it adds data to the existing results, rather than overwriting them.
 (Although you can control this behavior with the `--mode` option.)

 Be sure to explore the `--help` output to get to know what you can control!
 (There are so many options...)